How to Build Online Surveys

 JavaScript for Dynamic Behavior

-– Hide or show questions based on the response set by previous question(s) – conditional logic.
+• Hiding or showing questions on the basis of answers set in previous question(s) – otherwise called conditional logic.

 Form Validation

-Pattern matching: using regular expressions to check against specific patterns.
+• Use regular expressions to enforce specific input patterns.

 Backend Development